-The first step is finding as many specific keywords as you can for your website’s niche.
+The first step is finding as many specific keywords as possible for your website’s niche.

 That sounds even MORE time-consuming than coming up with your own list, but we’ve got ways to speed it up.

-ProRankTracker offers 2 tools to help you discover virtually all of your niche keywords almost instantly.
+ProRankTracker offers 2 tools to help you instantly discover virtually all of your niche keywords.